 Here are some of the most popular U.S. airlines' underseat dimensions and personal item sizes.
 And to make the most of the space, check out our picks for the best underseat luggage pieces that are still surprisingly roomy.

-The airline does not release exact measurements for the space below seats, but to make sure your items fit, aim for less than 11” tall by 17” wide by 18-20” long.
-The maximum size for carry-on luggage is 24 inches (including wheels and handles) by 17 inches by 10 inches.
+The airline does not release exact measurements for the space below seats, instead using purses, briefcases, and laptop bags as examples of suitable personal items.
+The maximum size for carry-on luggage is 22 inches by 14 inches by 9 inches (including wheels and handles).
 The seat width is approximately 17 inches.

-According to airline policy, any items to be stowed beneath seats should not exceed 18 inches by 14 inches by 8 inches.
+According to airline policy, any personal items to be stowed beneath seats should not exceed 18 inches by 14 inches by 8 inches.

 Delta defines personal items that must fit under the seat as "a purse or laptop bag or item of similar size."
 Delta has a maximum carry-on size of 22 inches by 14 inches by 9 inches — no bag may exceed 45 linear inches combined.